Mariaclaresse/Sabelino_DogBreeds_Classification_FinalProject/README.md

-# 🐾 PawScan – Dog Breeds Image Classification Mobile App
+# 🐾 PawScan – Dog Breeds Image Classification

 A mobile application built with **Flutter** that intelligently identifies dog breeds from images using **AI-powered image classification** and **TensorFlow Lite** inference.